-Employees in California may be eligible for leave under state laws.
+Employees in California may be eligible for leave under the California Family Rights Act (CFRA), Pregnancy Disability Leave Law (or PDL), or other California laws.
 In some instances, these state laws may allow employees to continue their group health coverage during these leave periods.

-Furthermore, in some cases, Participating Employers may allow an employee to go on a leave of absence that is not subject to these laws; in these instances, the employee may no longer satisfy the eligibility requirements of the Plan, including the Component Benefit Plans, and Plan participation and benefits will terminate.
+Furthermore, in some cases, Participating Employers may allow an employee to go on a leave of absence that is not subject to FMLA, CFRA, USERRA, or PDL; in these instances, the employee may no longer satisfy the eligibility requirements of the Plan, including the Component Benefit Plans, and Plan participation and benefits will terminate.

-The Plan Documents for each Component Benefit Plan describe in more detail any rights, limitations, and obligations Participants may have to benefits while on paid or unpaid leave.
+The Plan Documents for each Component Benefit Plan describe in more detail any rights, limitations, and obligations Participants may have to benefits while on paid or unpaid leave, including FMLA, CFRA, USERRA, or PDL leave.
 Participants should contact their Participating Employer for additional information about any rights they may have to leave and to benefits while on leave.